jaroslavpsenicka/la-casa-software/README.md

 - shows overview and detailed view of records (click the headlines)
 - allows loading more records by pressing the button "Load more"
 - allows filtering displayed news (by headlines)
-- allows editing a record by clicking the "edit" button
+- allows editing a record by clicking the "edit" button (in detail view, must be opened first)

 ## Project setup
 ```